 Early Stages: Tweed was one of the very first companies to obtain a license to produce medical marijuana in Canada.
 On November 18, 2013, Health Canada granted Tweed a license giving it the right to acquire, produce and destroy marijuana.
 This license was then amended on January 27, 2014, giving Tweed the expanded status as a commercial supplier of medical marijuana, permitting the sale and transport of marijuana.
-This early-mover advantage, as well as Tweed's ability to successfully garner national and international media coverage in the sector's earliest stages, has allowed Tweed to establish a position as a recognized producer in Canada.''
+This early-mover advantage, as well as Tweed's ability to successfully garner national and international media coverage in the sector's earliest stages, has allowed Tweed to establish a position as a recognized producer in Canada.

-Present Producer Status and Supply: There are only 18 fully authorized licensed producers listed on Health Canada's website as actively licensed to cultivate and sell.
+Present Producer Status and Supply: There are 25 licensed producers listed on Health Canada's website of which only 18 are fully authorized to cultivate and sell.
+Of the 25 licensed producers, the Company possesses 4 licenses including the recently acquired Bedrocan Canada.
 Brand recognition, customer acquisition, a sound strategy for engaging the medical community, and an ability to offer a consistent supply of product appear to be driving factors within the marketplace.

 Consolidation in Sector: Tweed Marijuana took the first steps in consolidating the sector through its acquisition of a major greenhouse operation, now named Tweed Farms, in the Niagara-on-the-Lake region.
 This acquisition made Tweed Marijuana the first geographically diversified, multilicense, publicly traded producer in Canada, and allows for a mix of indoor and greenhouse production.
-Tweed Marijuana has completed two growing cycles at Tweed Farms and received approval to cultivate 11,500 plants through 2015.
-Further growing cycles are currently underway.
-The entire greenhouse facility of 350,000 square feet is being prepared and securitized for full-scale operation.
-A separate processing facility is being planned in 2015 to enhance the capabilities of Tweed Farms.
-In addition, on June 24, 2015, the Company announced that it would acquire Bedrocan Canada under a plan of arrangement that is expected to close in August 2015.
-Further Details are provided under Subsequent Event elsewhere in this Management Discussion and Analysis.
+Tweed Marijuana has received approval to cultivate 11,500 plants through 2015.
+The entire greenhouse facility of 350,000 square feet is being prepared and securitized for full-scale operation, pending Health Canada approval.
+A separate processing facility to enhance the capabilities of Tweed Farms will be in place by end of calendar 2015 with construction complete and ready for inspection by Health Canada.
+In addition, on June 24, 2015, the Company announced that it would acquire Bedrocan Canada under a plan of arrangement that subsequently closed on August 28, 2015.
+Further details are provided under Recent Events elsewhere in this MD&A.